DavidWells/analytics/packages/analytics-plugin-event-validation/README.md

 # Event Validation for analytics

-Validation for tracking events.
-This ensures events passing through to third party analytic tools is valid.
+Validation for tracking events with [analytics](https://npmjs.com/package/analytics).

+This ensures events passing through to third party analytic tools are valid and conform to naming conventions.

 ## About